oxmc/pi-ware/README.md

 # pi-ware

-This os the github pages site for pi-ware.
+This is the github pages site for pi-ware.